mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 Options
 ^^^^^^^
 First
-  First run of the sequence of datasets.
+  The path to the first nexus file in the series.

 Last
-  Last run of the sequence of datasets.
+  The path to the last nexus file in the series.

 Log
-  Log value to use as X parameter
+  The name of the log value which will be used as the X-axis in the output workspace.
+The list of possible logs is automatically populated when the first nexus file is browsed and selected.

 Function
-  The function to apply to the time series log: Mean/Min/Max/First/Last
+  The function to apply to the time series log: Mean/Min/Max/First/Last.

 Dead Time Correction
   Type of dead time corrections to apply.
 Options are *None*, in which case no